-In another restaurant, I also tried chicken gizzards, which I didn't care for, and pig's tail, which I enjoyed with crushed red pepper.
+I also tried chicken gizzards in another restaurant, which I didn't care for, and pig's tail, which I enjoyed with crushed red pepper.

-When one of Go Backpacking's readers dared me to eat dog, I asked my Cambodian guide in Battambang if he knew any such restaurants.
+When a Go Backpacking reader dared me to eat dog, I asked my Cambodian guide in Battambang if he knew any such restaurants.

 He did, and so he took me to one for lunch.
-I grew up with dogs as pets, and still love them, so this was a real challenge to my sensibilities, but I gave it a try.
-I didn't like it.
+I grew up with dogs as pets and still love them, so this was a real challenge to my sensibilities, but I gave it a try.
+I was not too fond of it.

-Being invited into the two-room home of my guide's family of 10 to share traditional Cambodian food was one of the most humbling experiences of my life.
+Being invited into the two-room home of my guide's family of ten to share traditional Cambodian food was one of the most humbling experiences of my life.